jochym/Elastic/doc/source/intro.rst

     \sigma_{5}\\
     \sigma_{6}\end{array}\right]^{a}.

-The set of linear equations, where we insert calculated strains and stresses into the :math:`S^{a}` matrix and :math:`\sigma^{a}` vector, could be constructed for any crystal -- only the form of the S matrix and the length of the :math:`C_{u}` vector will be different for each symmetry.
+The set of linear equations, with calculated strains and stresses inserted into the :math:`S^{a}` matrix and :math:`\sigma^{a}` vector, could be constructed for any crystal -- only the form of the S matrix and the length of the :math:`C_{u}` vector will be different for each symmetry.